When is the Best Time to Cold Call in B2B Sales?

 When is the best time to cold call?

-The best times to cold call are between 9 am - 4 pm while most prospects are at work, and 10 am - 2 pm provides the best response times.
+The best times for cold calling are between 9 am - 4 pm while most prospects are at work, and 10 am - 2 pm provides the best response times.

 Looking at the typical structure of a day in the office, late mornings are when decision-makers are more likely to be wrapping up tasks before taking a break for lunch.
 While late afternoon is when they’ll be winding down and less likely to start new tasks.